 Pediatric Rheumatology (Elective)

 JHACH is the only regional tertiary care center for pediatric rheumatology with both inpatient and outpatient settings.
 Patients followed include those with a variety of rheumatologic conditions including JRA, SLE, scleroderma, dermatomyositis and MCTD.
 The rheumatology team includes 2 board certified pediatric rheumatologists, a clinical nurse specialist, OT/PT, nutrition and social service.
 This gives Fellows an opportunity for exposure to patients with various rheumatologic and autoimmune conditions and provides trainees with the understanding of basic immunology.

 Second year Fellows have the opportunity to rotate in a private practice dermatology office.
 This allows the Fellows to have exposure to a variety of dermatological disorders and management strategies, as well as procedures, such as skin biopsies.
 Frequently seen conditions include atopic dermatitis, contact dermatitis, vasculitis, and urticarial disease.

 Inpatient Consult Service

 The Inpatient Consult Service at JHACH provides the Fellow with a deeper understanding of diagnosis and treatment of allergic and immunological diseases in hospitalized patients.
+As part of our consultation service, fellows will have an opportunity to teach Pediatric residents and present at morning report.
 Congenital, genetically determined and acquired immunodeficiency syndromes, drug allergies, angioedema, severe eczema, anaphylaxis, autoimmune diseases and status asthmaticus are among the more frequent diseases admitted for evaluation and treatment.
 Primary care physicians and specialists from other departments request inpatient consultations).
 The allergy/immunology team works closely with the bone marrow transplant department to provide treatment for primary immunodeficiency diseases.